LiskArchive/lips/proposals/mainnet_migration.md

     1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes, fetch this block.
 If not, stop the initialization here.
 2. Process the snapshot block as described in [LIP 0060](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0060.md).
 3. Check if all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` and `HEIGHT_SNAPSHOT` (inclusive) from Lisk Core v3 can be found locally.
 If yes:
-    1. Fetch these blocks from highest height to lowest.
+    1. Fetch these blocks from highest to lowest height.
 Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block and its transactions are persisted in the database.
     2. Skip steps 4 and 5.
 4. Fetch all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK+1` and `HEIGHT_SNAPSHOT` (inclusive) via peer-to-peer network from highest to lowest height.
 Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation passes, the block along with its transactions is persisted in the database.
 5. The snapshot block for the height `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` is downloaded from a server.
 The URL for the source can be configured.
 When downloaded, it is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block is persisted in the database.